morarupasukaru/devdocs/README.md

 * [Stencil](frontend/Stencil.md) is a compiler that generates Web Components in plain JavaScript
 * [Svelte](frontend/Svelte.md) is a compiler that generate SPA web applications
-* [JSF](frontend/JSF.md) (Jakarta Server Faces or previously JavaServer Faces) is/was the Java EE standard framework to build web application in Java
+* [JSF](frontend/JSF.md) (Jakarta Server Faces or previously JavaServer Faces) is/was the Java EE standard framework to build web applications in Java
 * [JAMStack](frontend/JAMStack.md) is webstack based on client-side JavaScript, reusable APIs and prebuilt Markup (static HTML files)
 * [Kafka](backend/Kafka.md) is an event streaming platform that decouple data streams from